Skokloster Castle: Museum collections

 The castle armoury and library are noteworthy, both founded on Wrangel's collections of weapons and books and enriched and enlarged by other 17th- and 18th-century aristocratic bequests, such as those by Carl Gustaf Bielke.
+The library contains both terrestrial and celestial globes by Anders Åkerman.

 The armoury contains the largest collection of personal 17th century military weapons in the world.
 Mostly muskets and pistols, but also swords - including Japanese samurai swords - small cannons, pikes and crossbows.
 The weapons collection also includes various exotic items such as a 16th-century Eskimo canoe and snake skins.
 The original scale model of the castle, which the architect Caspar Vogel had made to demonstrate his plan to Count Wrangel, is also there.
 A large part of the collection are war spoils looted from Poland during the Deluge in 17th century.